elias6/uberSudoku/README.md

 * Offered hints to the user.

+Here is where I got some of my resources from:
-The background is from http://subtlepatterns.com/handmade-paper/.
-I got the idea of using an algorithmic solver to generate a puzzle from http://zhangroup.aporc.org/images/files/Paper_3485.pdf.
-I got the ideas for the solver itself from http://norvig.com/sudoku.html.
-I got the handwriting font from http://fonts.simplythebest.net/fonts/Kids_Scrawl.html.
+* The background is from http://subtlepatterns.com/handmade-paper/.
+* I got the idea of using an algorithmic solver to generate a puzzle from http://zhangroup.aporc.org/images/files/Paper_3485.pdf.
+* I got the ideas for the solver itself from http://norvig.com/sudoku.html.
+* I got the handwriting font from http://fonts.simplythebest.net/fonts/Kids_Scrawl.html.
+* I got the icon from http://www.iconarchive.com/show/oxygen-icons-by-oxygen-icons.org/Apps-ksudoku-icon.html.